 - These two articles represent two different schools of thought.
 In order to analyze the results and in order to help one make a decision, we asked Dr. Keren Tzukert, a specialist in nephrology, at Hadassah Medical Center, Ein Kerem, Jerusalem to explain to the lay person the implications and considerations.
 (The original article was written in Hebrew)..

-Yes, kidney donors can become pregnant and have children.
 See the articles Pregnancy and Birth After Kidney Donation: The Norwegian Experience and Pregnancy Outcomes After Kidney Donation.
 Both of these articles are from the American Journal of Transplantation.